chizzletaz/MSP2-TriviaQuiz/Test.md

 6. Turn the sound effects on by clicking the sound-off-icon.
 7. Repeat steps 3 to 5 and verify that a sound is played when selecting an answer.

-Result: When giving a right answer, the given answer-container turns green and a correct-anwer-sound is played, when the sound is turned on.
-When giving a wrong answer, the answer-container turns red and an incorrect-answer-sound is played, when the sound is turned on.
+Result: When giving a right answer, the given answer-container turns green and a correct-anwer-sound is played (if the sound is turned on).
+When giving a wrong answer, the answer-container turns red and an incorrect-answer-sound is played (if the sound is turned on).

 **Showing the right answer:**
 Expected: When a wrong answer is given, the right answer is shown in green.